DarianHarrison/cnc_mill/README.md

-# first_cnc_mill

-# Precision Desktop CNC Milling: End-to-End Workflow SOP
+# Desktop CNC Milling: End-to-End Workflow SOP

 This document outlines the proven process for safely executing CNC routing jobs on a **Genmitsu 3018-PROVer V2** (GRBL) platform, calibrated for single-flute upcut micro-tooling in Medium-Density Fiberboard (MDF).